LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

 Transferring a Representation of State
 --------------------------------------

 In REST, state is transitioned by interactions between a client and an API.
-Each transition is driven by transferring a representation of state.
+Each transition is driven by transferring a JSON object or collection.
 A
 RESTful API is designed to be stateless.

 This has the following implications:

 - The state of data is maintained by the client application and the database that are on either side of the interface.
-- State transitions are are signals driven by the client and facilitated by the API containing representations of the desired state.
+- State transitions are are signals containing data representations, driven by the client and facilitated by the API.

 In order to maintain portability between different client and API contexts, we transfer representations of state.
 These representations can then be converted between the *portable representation* (JSON) and the representation that fits a given context (a JavaScript or C# object).
 Remember, state